CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <p> If we print the length of each set we see there are 5728 parallel verses in train, 716 in test, and 716 in dev.
 This is the 80/10/10 division we want from the dataset! </p>

 Following is a sample of three verses after running this script.
 You can see that it is closer to expected format example above, but not quite perfect.
 Here we have triple bars at the beginning of the eng verse and ood verse, when we only want triple bars separating the source and target code in each verse.
 This script removes the chapter and verse numbers but not all the book names.
+We also haven't added the orthography tag
+&lt;sax>

 <pre><code>
 |||i hope to see you soon so we can talk face to face  |||nani pi am shimimk mant wo mneid k wo mwehm neo ab amjed